Most of us aren’t enthusiastic about learning how to cope with change, so strategies for dealing with change are beneficial.

 Relationships

-Relationship transitions are some of the most challenging times to cope with change.
+Relationship transitions are some of the most challenging ways we cope with change.
 When blessed with good friends and family it is hard to lose a connection due to conflict, distance, differences, or death.

 We are not wired to lose the people we love.
-But learning to cope with change in relationships helps you become stronger and more empathetic in the relationships that remain.
+Learning to cope with change in relationships helps you become stronger and more empathetic in relationships that remain.

 How to Cope with Change and Grow Closer to God

-Change is inevitable whether we like change or not.
+Whether we like it or not, change is inevitable.
 Practicing strategies on how to cope with change facilitates personal and spiritual growth.

 6 Strategies on How to Cope with Change

-5. Pray often and specifically about your reservations and fears.
-The spirit of God will comfort you and bring peace.
+- Pray often and specifically about your reservations and fears.
+The Holy Spirit will comfort you and bring peace.
 Jesus specializes in helping us cope with change and life in general.

 “I cried out to the Lord in my great trouble, and he answered me.
 I called to you from the land of the dead, and Lord, you heard me!”